microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/2_HTML/common_body_tags.md

 Find information about alpacas <a href="someurl">here</a>!
 ```

 While the text on the screen might be describing where the link is going, there's still a problem for screen readers.
 Screen readers allow the user to have all links read.
 As such, the user would simply hear "here" without context.
-When we also consider the fact the sentence is a bit unnatural, we can see it's not an effective solution.
+When we also consider that the sentence is a bit unnatural, we can see it's not an effective solution.

 #### Proper link text

-[Creating good link text](https://accessibility.umn.edu/core-skills/hyperlinks) is one of the core skills every web developer, if not everyone who creates content of any variety - even emails - should have.
-The link text should clearly describe the document being referenced in a succinct manner.
+[Creating good link text](https://accessibility.umn.edu/core-skills/hyperlinks) is a core skill every web developer--if not everyone who creates content of any variety (even emails)--should have.
+The link text should clearly and succinctly describe the document being referenced.

 ``` html
 <!-- good link text -->